There are many variables to consider when you invest in a new replacement furnace:

 - What size system will you need to heat your size of home?

 But have you ever thought about your furnace efficiency rating?
 Do you know what it means?

-All American Air Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.
+All American Air Service Experts is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.
+The furnace efficiency rating helps establish how much energy is required to heat your home and, essentially, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the number that tells you how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
 An example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.